FailAcademy/learning/web-dev-foundation/_slides/week-08/02-intro-to-ajax-slides.md

 ### APIs in the Wild

-Have you ever used a smart phone app that integrates a Google or Apple Maps in some way?
+Have you ever used a smartphone app that integrates a Google or Apple Maps in some way?

 ---
 class: center, middle